 Different from traditional fishing, fly fishing comes with a different approach.
 Instead of providing a worm or insect, you use a fly to lure the fish into taking your hook.
-A fly is made to resemble the expected prey of your fish.
+A fly is made to resemble the expected prey of your fish such as a nymph.
 Traditional fishing lines are made to be light with the hook end designed with more weight.
 This is what makes the bait sink to where the fish are.
 However, with fly fishing, the fly is the light part while the line is what carries the weight to immerse the attached artificial fly to the fish location.

 So, What Determines the Fly Size?

 Fly for catching trout comes in different sizes.
 These sizes are suitable for different instances of fishing.
 We shall first explain the size to help our beginners understand.
 For easy identification, the smaller the figure of the size, the larger the actual size of the fly.
 For instance, fly size #4 is large compared to size #18 which is small.
 There are lots of sizes between the largest and smallest flies which shall enable you to find the most appropriate by considering the below factors: